PipedreamHQ/pipedream/docs/docs/user-settings/README.md

 ### Usage

-[Credits](/pricing/#credits) are Pipedream's billable unit, and [free users](/pricing/#developer-tier) are limited on the number of daily free credits allocated.
+[Credits](/pricing/#credits) are Pipedream's billable unit, and users on the free tier are limited on the number of daily free credits allocated.
 The **Usage** section displays a chart of the daily credits across a historical range of time to provide insight into your usage patterns.

 Hover over a specific column in the chart to see the number of credits run for that specific day: